amorist/awesome/README.md

 - [gjson](https://github.com/tidwall/gjson) - Get JSON values quickly - JSON parser for Go
 - [go-apla](https://github.com/AplaProject/go-apla) - A blockchain platform with a simplified programming language
 - [minikube](https://github.com/kubernetes/minikube) - Run Kubernetes locally
-- [brook](https://github.com/txthinking/brook) - Brook is a cross-platform(Linux/BSD/MacOS/Windows/Android/iOS) proxy/vpn software
+- [brook](https://github.com/txthinking/brook) - Brook is a cross-platform(Linux/BSD/MacOS/Windows/Android/iOS) proxy/vpn software.
+Zero-Configuration.
 - [go-chassis](https://github.com/go-chassis/go-chassis) - a microservice framework for rapid development of micro services in Go with rich eco-system
 - [go-astibob](https://github.com/asticode/go-astibob) - Golang framework to build an AI that can understand and speak back to you, and everything else you want
 - [blockchain-tutorial](https://github.com/nosequeldeebee/blockchain-tutorial) - Write and publish your own blockchain in less than 200 lines of Go